parroty/oauth2ex/README.md

 An OAuth 2.0 client library for elixir.
 It provides the following functionalities.
 - OAuth token retrieval by communicating with OAuth 2.0 server.
 - Caching the acquired token locally, and refreshing the token when the it's expired.
 - HTTP client access by specifying OAuth2 access token.
+It uses httpoison (https://github.com/edgurgel/httpoison) as http client library.

 It's pretty much work in progress yet, and APIs will likely to be change.
 The `OAuth2Ex.Sample` modules contains example for several API servers, like Google, GitHub and Dropbox.